-The TOE can be configured in such a way that the security requirements for a network are met.
+The TOE has to be configured, and is limited to the restrictions, as stated in the Security Target [6] and Guidance [8, 9, 10].
+The security requirements for a network defined in both documents are to be met.
 The TOE has to be configured following the TOE guidance.